Officers will not be charged in fatal shooting of Stephon Clark, prosecutor says

 Police were called on a report of someone breaking car windows on 29th Street at around 9 p.m. that night, and DNA analysis and other physical evidence has shown that person was Clark, Schubert said.

-A search of Clark's phone also show that he appeared despondent over a domestic violence incident with the mother of his children that occurred two days before the shooting, that he had researched suicide using drugs and alcohol and that he sent the mother of his children a text threatening to take a ten Xanax pills, Schubert said.
+A search of Clark's phone showed he appeared despondent over a domestic violence incident with the mother of his children that occurred two days before the shooting, that he had researched suicide using drugs and alcohol and that he sent the mother of his children a text saying they should "fix our family" or else he would take 10 Xanax pills, Schubert said.

 Schubert said that was relevant to the investigation because it showed that things were weighing heavily on his mind.